top of page

 📊 The Fascia Factor: Your Body’s Internet System

-Dr. Robert Schleip, director of the Fascia Research Project at Ulm University, describes fascia as “the body’s internet” — a communication network that:
+Fascia can be described as “the body’s internet” — a communication network that:

 Research from the Fascia Research Congress shows that fascial health significantly impacts: